Skip to:

 Solution

 Combat flavor loss by adding small amounts of seasonings or fresh herbs like basil or parsley during the reheating process.
-A sprinkle of grated Parmesan cheese can also effectively revive the dish's cheesy richness.
+A sprinkle of grated Parmesan cheese can also effectively revive the dish's cheesy richness, making your reheated risotto taste fresh and flavorful.

 Challenge 4: Preserving Texture of Add-ins